-Additionally, I'm pretty sure this letter won't get anywhere nor, will Corporal MXXXXX see any type of psychiatric treatment for his rude and unprofessional behavior.
+Additionally, I'm pretty sure this letter won't get anywhere nor, will Corporal ** see any type of psychiatric treatment for his rude and unprofessional behavior.
 I personally believe that a human being who approaches another with such barbaric behavior should not even be in possession of a firearm.
-These are the types of people that shoot up schools, movie theatres, etc., and make owning a firearm more difficult for all the righteous citizens and gun owners all across America.
-In any event, I am fortunate to freely be able to at least express my concern and I hope that someone reads this and hopefully a copy of this would get sent to Corporal MXXXXX’s email inbox, as well as a pair of eye glasses delivered to his mailing address.
+These are the types of people that shoot up schools, movie theaters, etc., and make owning a firearm more difficult for all the righteous citizens and gun owners all across America.

+The weather has been rainy in the South Florida area recently.
+Many drivers fail to be extra cautious, and thus, roadside fender-benders and guard-rail collisions have become as common as mile markers on some of our freeways.
 Yesterday, while traveling the freeway, I witnessed a car heading northbound on the Florida Turnpike swerve across three lanes of traffic and slam into a guardrail.
 It seemed to be a serious collision, although I wasn't entirely sure since I was heading southbound.
 Nevertheless, I decided to phone emergency services to report what I witnessed.

 A couple seconds later, another operator states "Florida Highway Patrol; do you have an emergency?"
 I explained that I just witnessed an accident on the Florida Turnpike northbound, just north of 88th street.
 She then asks the relevant information, such as the vehicle description, if there are any injuries to my knowledge, etc. Shortly after hanging up the phone with the last dispatcher, fortunately I did witness a few FHP troopers racing northbound with lights/sirens activated, presumably to the scene of the accident.

 There really needs to be a better emergency response system in place.
 I understand that there are different public safety agencies, each having their own jurisdiction, and dialing 911 from a cell phone can often misroute the call.
 However, measures need to be taken to reduce this from happening, perhaps through consolidation.
 Being transferred from agency to agency until you finally reach the right dispatcher for your area should not be tolerable during emergency circumstances, when precious seconds are being lost that could mean the difference between life and death.

 I hope that driver turned out okay.
 Fair warning to all; slow down during inclement weather.. not just for the sake of your own life, but the lives of others as well.

 ORLANDO, FLORIDA -- Neighbor hit auto in driveway and when asked denied although had my paint on her bumper and her paint on mine.
 Her daughter made statement that "I was in the car with her and she didn't run into you- she backed into you".
 Then neighbor made comment that she didn't hit fender, she hit the door.
 The officer refused to give a report, but said we had one to fill out on our own and handed me a form which will not stand up in any court.
 She hit our car then left the scene.
 When asked about it, she denied.
 Then when caught in her tangled web of lies, agreed to pay for damages.
 Is this not, hit and run?
 What is wrong with this customer service officer?